Urrbrae Agricultural High School: Farm

 The Year 10, 11 and 12 students are involved in wine making, and with parental permission, are allowed to sample their own wine.
-Students are also able to make other produce, like butter and yoghurt, through Agriculture Studies courses.
+Students are also able to make other produce, like butter, honey and yoghurt, through Agriculture Studies courses.
 These include practical lessons during the week, where students are able to participate in hands-on activities in all the different enterprises at the school.
-Activities include grooming and caring for the animals, and making butter, olive oil, and dried fruit from the school orchard and vineyard.
+Activities include grooming and caring for the animals, preparing them for shows, and making butter, olive oil, and dried fruit from the school orchard and vineyard.
 In Year 8, students undertake a "Home Project" where they care for an animal or a plant, and record their experiences.
-Students also make vegetable gardens (silver-beet, carrots, cabbages, beetroot, broccoli, olive trees, cauliflower etc.), and are permitted to take home or sell the produce they grow.
+Students also make vegetable gardens (silver-beet, carrots, cabbages, beetroot, broccoli, olive trees, cauliflower, etc.) and are permitted to take home any produce they grow.

 There are many lunch time clubs for students, with one for nearly every enterprise on the farm, including poultry, horses, plants and bee-keeping.
 Although club membership is voluntary, these clubs have high participation rates.